couchbaselabs/dcp-documentation/ryow.md

 ### Stateful RYOW

 The lower latency of the stateful RYOW comes from the fact that the client is not blocked when inserting an item.
 The read/write cycle is split into two phases.
-When the item is stored only an ACK is returned, a subsequent request will block until it is available in the view group.
+When the item is stored only the success is returned, a subsequent request will block until it is available in the view group.

 The following sequence diagram will explain it in more detail.